3vasi0n89/Home-Assistant-Notification-Center-Hub/README.md

       {{ trigger.event.data.name }}
 ```

 **Current available calls:** (Note.
-Call values have to be a value of: **1** to trigger them.
+Call values have to be a value of: **1** to trigger them and will appear in this order when called.
 The person, mode, and location parameters are just here to show you which calls can use them)
 ```
 call_announcement: 1
 call_start_up: 1